Fat Free Snacks – Overview

 6. Pumpkin seeds

-Pumpkin seeds are rich in magnesium, protein, copper, manganese, zinc, and potassium and all these nutrients keep your bones healthy and strong.
+Pumpkin seeds are rich in magnesium, protein, copper, manganese, zinc, and potassium; these nutrients keep your bones healthy and strong.
 (Source)

-Especially toasting pumpkin seeds has numerous science-based health benefits.
-Try preparing these seeds at home by chucking raw pumpkin seeds in pepper, salt, and olive oil.
-Then, leave it for 40 to 50 minutes at 300 degrees F.
+Toasting pumpkin seeds has numerous science-based health benefits.
+Try preparing these seeds at home by tossing raw pumpkin seeds in pepper, salt, and olive oil.
+Then, toast them for 40 to 50 minutes at 300 degrees F.

 7. Combination of Chicken Salad and Cucumber Slice